Character Creation

 Hearts

 Every Character begins with 6 Hearts.
 Hearts reflect a Character’s ability to sustain physical and psychological damage.
 When a Character has zero Hearts, roll on the Destiny Chart and follow its direction.
+We like to use d6s to track Hearts.
+That’s why we chose 6 Hearts….

 Character Trait

-When used in role-play, Character Traits may offer varying bonuses to your character.
-Talking to your Steward about how to use your Character Trait may advance Motivations or Skills.
-For instance, using a Character Trait in conjunction with a Motivation at the right time in the story may lead to greater narrative success that doesn’t require a die roll to Level Up.
+When used in role-play, Character Traits may offer bonuses to your character.
+Talk to your Steward about how to use your Character Trait to advance Motivations or Skills.
+For example, using a Character Trait in conjunction with a Motivation at the right time in the story may lead to greater narrative success that doesn’t require a Dice Check to succeed.
+Choose one, or roll 1d20 for a Character Trait from the following list:

 1. Strategist.
 You always have a plan for everything.11.
 Tinkerer.
 You’re a confident experimenter and master of tools.